 The three different integration models basically differ in where they perform the main functions of a World Reader.

-In a webhook integration, the deployment model is usually this::
+In an incoming webhook integration, the deployment model is usually this::

 3rd party hardware:

 - send data to Zulip webhook

 - support webhook endpoint

 - translate event to messages

 One current limitation of our system is that we don’t have a great way to deploy prototypes of webhook-based custom apps before Zulip has vetted the translation and added an official endpoint.
 Maybe we could set up some kind of webserver that can run translation code outside of Zulip and externally post the messages, and we could think about how to structure the code so that it is easy to eventually turn it into a Zulip-hosted integration.